criyle/go-judge/README.md

 By `wrk` with `t.lua`: `wrk -s t.lua -c 1 -t 1 -d 30s --latency http://localhost:5050/run`.

 However, these results are not the real use cases since the running time depends on the actual program specifies in the request.
-Normally, the executor server consumes ~1ms more compare to running without sandbox.
+Normally, the go judge consumes ~1ms more compare to running without sandbox.

 ```lua
 wrk.method = "POST"